UmerFarooqJillani/Flutter-Learning/e_state_management_and_permissions/README.md

     - The system calls your listener function automatically when something changes, like a value, animation progress, or scroll position.
 ### `ValueListenableBuilder` and `Listenable` in Flutter
 - `Listenable` is a simple interface in Flutter that allows you to register listeners and get notified when a value or state changes.
+- It does not rebuild UI by itself, but notifies others (like builders or widgets) to update.
 - Think of it like a signal bell: when something changes, everyone who's listening gets notified.
 - Common `Listenable` Classes:
     - `ValueNotifier<T>`